luau-lang/luau/rfcs/function-table-clone.md

 ## Drawbacks

 Adding a new function to `table` library theoretically increases complexity.
 In practice though, we already effectively implement `table.clone` internally for some VM optimizations, so exposing this to the users bears no cost.

+Assigning a type to this function is a little difficult if we want to enforce the "argument must be a table" constraint.
+It's likely that we'll need to type this as `table.clone(T): T` for the time being, which is less precise.

 ## Alternatives